 Use Hand & Power Tools

 The course involves planning and preparing work, selecting and using hand and power tools and cleaning up the work area.
 Upon successful course completion, participants receive a statement of attainment.
-Pro Training Australia is not a Registered Training Organisation (RTO) but we are flexible in helping you meet your training needs for this course.
+We are flexible in helping you meet your training needs for this course.

 Participants must demonstrate competency in this unit.
 Evidence must be relevant to work operations and satisfy all requirements of the unit performance criteria, and include evidence that the participant: